Yogi Josei (與儀 助盛)

-Born April 13, 1935 in Okinawa.
-Yogi Sensei, 8th dan Kobudo is executive advisor for the Okinawa Kobudo Doushi Rensei-kai.
+Born April 13, 1935, in Okinawa.
+Yogi Sensei, 8th dan Kobudo is an executive advisor for the Okinawa Kobudo Doushi Rensei-kai.
 A very prominent Karate and Kobudo instructor on Okinawa.
 Yogi Sensei also holds the rank of 9th dan in Konan-ryu Karate-do.
 He is famous for his patient teaching methods and opens his heart to every student.
 It is truly a pleasure to experience Yogi Sensei’s philosophy of life.
 Yogi Sensei exemplifies the true spirit of Karate-do and Kobudo.

 Matayoshi Shinko Sensei or “Kama nu Matehi” (Matayoshi the Kama) as he was often called, was born in the city of Naha, Okinawa in 1888.
 As the third son of Matayoshi Shinchin, a wealthy businessman, Shinko was the only member of the family to become involved in the martial arts.
 Although Matayoshi Shinko, Sensei grew up predominantly in Okinawa, he traveled later on in his life around different areas of Japan and China.
 It was in Okinawa, Hokkaido, and China that Matayoshi Shinko Sensei received the majority of his exposure and training in various weapon arts.
-Matayoshi Shinko Sensei would later incorporate many of the weapons and styles of his instructors to form the foundation of what we know today as Matayoshi Kobudo system.
+Matayoshi Shinko Sensei would later incorporate many of the weapons and styles of his instructors to form the foundation of what we know today as the Matayoshi Kobudo system.

 Matayoshi Shinko Sensei had the opportunity to experience the art of weapons from many different instructors.
 During his teens, Matayoshi began his training in kobujutsu, under the instruction of Agena Chokuho Sensei of Gushikawa Village.
 From Agena Sensei, Matayoshi learned Bo-jutsu, Sai-jutsu, Kama-jutsu, and leku-jutsu.